labsyspharm/minerva-story-upload/README.md

 ### Final Story Files

-- Invent a "project name" and a "story name" for each story.
+- Invent a "project-name" and a "story-name" for each story.
 - Notice the names of your ome-tiff image files
 - Ensure your json files are on o2
   - They should all be in `~/final-story-files`